Let’s visit Numberland

 However, what other shape could Number One or Number Two have as a garden?
 Whatever we reason and can agree upon is fine in this context!

-A complete Number Town will look something like in the picture, varying in its complexity according to age group and possible cognitive load.
+A complete Number Town will look something like in the picture.
+Complexity varies according to age group and possible cognitive load.

 Each time, relevant knowledge is organised and displayed in a way that helps children to develop correct and positive inner pictures.
 Children can then build on this structure and any further maths can properly connect.